 Here is my SSAO implementation.
-I’ve got some inspirations from HBAO (DICE and NVidia), but it is a completely different method and is MUCH more optimized.
+I’ve got some inspirations from HBAO (DICE and NVidia), but it is a more optimized method.

 I’ve also implemented Crysis 1 SSAO for better comparison.